7 Key Use Cases for Insurance Chatbots

 Choosing the right insurance is a complex decision.
 Having competitive prices is just the tip of the iceberg; insurance companies work on the basis of promises and need to earn the customers’ trust that they’ll deliver on those promises.

 Not to mention that insurance is a tailored product.
 What works for one customer won’t work for the next.
 Under these conditions, clear communication is vital.
 If you can explain your plans more quickly and clearly than your competitors through personalized communication, you’ll put your business at an advantage.

 That’s why chatbots are a unique solution for this approach.
 You can offer immediate, convenient and personalized assistance at any time, setting your business apart from other insurance agencies.

-Here are eight powerful chatbot use cases for insurance businesses.
+7 powerful insurance chatbot use cases

 - Ask questions to help choose an insurance plan

 - Explain insurance plans in simple terms

 - Assist customers with insurance payments

 - Receive feedback on your plans and customer service